agkozak/agkozak-zsh-prompt/README.md

 agkozak-zsh-prompt now supports `zplugin`'s `unload` feature; you may restore the shell to its state before loading the prompt by running

     zplugin unload agkozak/agkozak-zsh-prompt

+## Command-Line Invocation

+Normally sourcing the script or loading it with a framework should be sufficient, but if you are interested experimenting with [the agkozak ZSH Prompt's asynchronous methods](#asynchronous-methods), you may do so with the `agkozak-zsh-prompt` command.
+Passing it the parameters `subst-async`, `usr1`, `zsh-async`, or `none` will cause the prompt to the desired method, e.g.

+    agkozak-zsh-prompt usr1

 ## Local and Remote Sessions